-Figure 3-7 Chrysler EPIC DCFC (90kW) circa 1997
+Figure 3-7 Chrysler EPIC DCFC (90kW), circa 1997

-Note: Although it will be uncommon, a vehicle manufacturer may choose not to incorporate an on-board charger for Levels 1 and 2, and instead utilize an off-board DC charger for all power levels.
-In this case, the electric vehicle would have only a DC charge port.
-Another potential configuration that may be found, particularly with commercial vehicles, is providing 3-phase power directly to the vehicle.
+Note: Although it is uncommon, a vehicle manufacturer may choose not to incorporate an on-board charger for Levels 1 and 2, and to utilize an off-board DCFC for all power levels.
+In this case, the electric vehicle would only have a DC charge port.
+Another potential configuration that may be found, particularly with commercial vehicles, is providing three-phase power directly to the vehicle.
 This configuration requires dedicated charging equipment that will be non-compatible with typical publicly available infrastructure.